And now for something completely different....

 We have already made a video-van installation which was displayed at Hauser and Wirth Somerset 26th October 2018 alongside Ai Weiwei's documentary film "Human Flow" - we raised £500 for Amnesty International and The Banjul or Bust Project from this one event.

-Having completed the Banjul Challenge, we hope to continue developing The Banjul or Bust Project by showing the resulting documentary film in galleries, film festivals and street corners to continue raising awareness about the current human right issues affecting cultural minorities and displaced communities in the countries that we travelled through, and to continue raising funds for Amnesty International and Legs4Africa.
+Having completed the Banjul Challenge, we hope to continue developing The Banjul or Bust Project by showing the resulting feature length documentary film "You Can't Get There From Here" in galleries, film festivals and street corners to continue raising awareness about the current human right issues affecting cultural minorities and displaced communities in the countries that we travelled through, and to continue raising funds for Sandblast Arts and Legs4Africa.

 The Story So Far......